Being a plumber, having to work outdoors beyond the walls of a structure is one of the tough aspects of the profession.

 But going through all that process, getting the job done, and then having your work either be destroyed or develop a certain issue as a result of a certain factor you didn’t consider – as plumbers, these are very overwhelming.

 However, this article will emphasize on the factors to consider when choosing a pipe for your outdoor plumbing jobs whether you’re a plumber or the one employing the plumber.

 When considering pipe materials to be used, a list of quality and reliable materials comes to mind, but being mindful of various factors, both general and for specific requirements.

 Stainless steel stands out as a strong favorite to be used.
-It is resilient enough against mechanical and chemical stress, is immune to ultra violet rays and although it comes across as expensive, it is corrosion resistant, good for portable water and most of all provides a good value for money over a long period of time.
+It is resilient enough against mechanical and chemical stress and is immune to ultraviolet rays.
+Although it comes across as expensive, it is corrosion-resistant, good for potable water, and most of all, provides a good value for money over a long period of time.

 - Galvanized steel pipes

 - Brass pipes

 Other materials that can be utilized if needed include: